Asplenium scolopendrium: Description

 The most striking and unusual feature of the fern is its simple, strap-shaped undivided fronds.
-The leaves' supposed resemblance to the tongue of a hart (an archaic term for a male red deer) gave rise to the common name "hart's-tongue fern".
+The supposed resemblance of the leaves to the tongue of a hart (an archaic term for a male red deer) gave rise to the common name "hart's-tongue fern".

 Taxonomy

 Linnaeus first gave the hart's-tongue fern the binomial Asplenium scolopendrium in his Species Plantarum of 1753.
 The Latin specific epithet scolopendrium is derived from the Greek skolopendra, meaning a centipede or millipede; this is due to the sori pattern being reminiscent of a myriapod's legs.

 A global phylogeny of Asplenium published in 2020 divided the genus into eleven clades, which were given informal names pending further taxonomic study.
 A. scolopendrium belongs to the "Phyllitis subclade" of the "Phyllitis clade".
 Members of the Phyllitis clade have undivided or pinnatifid leaf blades with a thick, leathery texture, persistent scales on their stalk, and often possess anastomosing veins.
 Members of the Phyllitis subclade have undivided leaves with freely branching veins and single or paired sori.
 They are widely distributed through the Northern Hemisphere.
-Its closest relative within the subclade is A. komarovii, with which it forms a clade (the former segregate genus Phyllitis), sister to A. sagittatum.
+If defined to include the former A. komarovii, A. scolopendrium makes up the former segregate genus Phyllitis and is sister to A. sagittatum.

-One variety and two subspecies are currently accepted:

-A. scolopendrium subsp. scolopendrium, is native to Europe and North Africa;
+Three subspecies were accepted in the most recent revision of the species: